Fiala scores in OT, Minnesota rallies past St. Louis 4-3

 INJURY UPDATES

 St. Louis RW Vladimir Tarasenko (lower-body injury) was on the ice for the morning skate but missed his second straight game.
 D Torey Krug, second on the team with 28 assists, missed his first game of the season with an upper-body injury.
-Both are day to day. … Wild C Marcus Johansson missed the game with an upper-body injury.
+Both are day to day. … Wild C Marcus Johansson missed the game with an upper-body injury but is considered day to day.
 C Nick Bjugstad played for the first time in 13 games, the last four as a scratch after missing eight contests with an upper-body injury.

 UP NEXT